 Project Description

-Zoning Ordinance amendments regarding Accessory Dwelling Units and Zero Lot Line Single Family Residential have been developed by the Housing Options Review Work Group which is comprised of staff from the Allen County Department of Planning Services and the Fort Wayne Community Development Division.
+Zoning Ordinance amendments regarding Accessory Dwelling Units and Zero Lot Line housing types have been developed by the Housing Options Review Work Group which is comprised of staff from the Allen County Department of Planning Services and the Fort Wayne Community Development Division.

 The primary objective of this project is to implement housing related policies and action steps in the All In Allen Comprehensive Plan related to encouraging the development of more diverse housing options in Fort Wayne and Allen County.
-The work group has spent the past year reviewing existing policies and ordinances, conducting research on other communities, determining policies and standards that may be limiting housing options and developing recommended amendments to those standards.
+The work group has reviewed existing policies and ordinances, conducted research on other communities, determined policies and standards that may be limiting housing options and recommended amendments to those standards.

 Monday, December 16, 2024 5:30 pm